 An important purpose of implementing OKRs is to ensure that all employees are aware of organizational goals and everyone is working together to achieve them.
-When a workplace uses OKRs, employees are encouraged to set goals very high and must document progress towards the successful completion of Key Results with supporting data.
-Performance management software from vendors such as BetterWorks, Workboard and 7Geese can measure and track employees' progress toward their goals in real time.
+When a workplace uses OKRs, employees are encouraged to set goals very high and must document progress toward the successful completion of key results with supporting data.
+Performance management software can measure and track employees' progress toward their goals in real time.
 A key aspect of the software is that it allows all employees to see the goals of everyone else in the organization.

-Andy Grove, the former CEO of Intel, conceptualized the idea of OKRs to help his employees structure their work efforts and zero in on specific action items that would help improve business performance.
-Today, the concept of OKRs is used at many companies, including Google and LinkedIn.
 It is thought by some that OKRs are simply a more agile version of Peter Drucker's Management by Objectives (MBO) process, which requires objectives to be SMART (specific, measurable, achievable, realistic and time-bound).
-An important difference, however, is that objectives for OKRs are required to be very aggressive, and 100% completion of Key Results is not as important as making progress towards completion.
+An important difference, however, is that objectives for OKRs are required to be very aggressive, and 100% completion of key results is not as important as making progress towards completion.

 Today, many companies, including Google, LinkedIn, Uber and Wells Fargo, have applied OKRs to their business.
 OKRs should evolve as companies do.
 When Google was a young company co-founders Larry Page and Sergey Brin set quarterly OKR goals.
 The company later added annual goals so every employee, from engineers to the CEO, was working simultaneously on goals for short- and long-term expectations.
 Now CEO of Alphabet, Page requires its subsidiaries, including Google, to use OKRs.
 Adopting an OKR variant, Sundar Pichai, who now heads Google, permits employees to concentrate on one goal at a time.